Severn Bridge closed and severe alert issued for England’s motorways

 The closures came as the Met Office also took the unusual step of issuing a severe weather alert with National Highways for strong winds covering the whole of the country’s strategic road network – which includes all motorways and some A roads – from 6am to 6pm.

 In the southwest, the Severn Bridge between J1 and J2 was closed due to strong winds.
-Motorists were being urged to use the M4 Prince of Wales Bridge as an alternative route.
+Motorists were being urged to use the M4 Prince of Wales Bridge as an alternative route, however this crossing was expected to be closed about 6am.

+“If a closure of both bridges should be required then the diversion route will require traffic to use the M5, M50, A40 and A449 as an alternative route,” National Highways said.

-Over in the southeast, the M25 Dartford crossing was disrupted after the southbound carriageway of the QEII bridge was closed due to strong winds.
-Traffic was being diverted through the east tunnel with restrictions in place.
+In the southeast, the M25 Dartford crossing was disrupted by the closure of both carriageways of the QEII bridge due to strong winds.
+Traffic was being diverted through the tunnels with restrictions in place.

 National Highways also announced the Orwell Bridge in Suffolk was closed in both directions.